Some of the sites in the list are closed due to CZU Lightning Fire Complex. Please check web sites on the latest info.

-This part of the year – the middle of September – the beginning of October, always trigger the romantic part of me.
-I want to wear knit sweaters and hats, boots and warm jackets.
+This part of the year – the middle of September – the beginning of October, always triggers the romantic part of me.
+I want to wear knit sweaters and hats, boots, and warm jackets.
 I start to love everything brown, yellow, and orange colors again.
 These weeks add dozens of pictures of trees turning yellow and bright leaves.

 The only problem is Central California does fall in the most boring form.
 As a person who grew up in Europe and had a normal fall with foliage and rains and cold morning, I’m trying to find ways how to get this sweet scent of the fall back in my California days: from trips in Sierras and Europe (ouch) to delightful weekend trips down the coast to get the touch of the fall on the farms.

 And if Halfmoon Bay became pumpkin (and automatically, local fall) capital, and those attract crowds, I tend to visit places a bit away from the town.

 Below is the list of our favorite farm stops between San Gregorio and Monterey – some are very popular, other less.